-Keep in mind to choose the right format to write your questions, some of the formats suggested by survey company Formstack include:
+Keep in mind to choose the right format to write your questions:

 - Radio buttons: which works best for Yes/No questions and multiple choice.